D0miH/macos-system-info-library/README.md

-# SMCPPKit
+# MacOS system info library

-C++ implementation of the [SMCKit](https://github.com/iglance/SMCKit) library to read and write to the Apple SMC.
+C++ library to read and write to the Apple SMC and to get other useful system information about your Mac.